 SafeNet ProtectServer HSMs maintain event logs in order to provide a means of tracking serious hardware or consistent operational faults.
 It is the device administrator's task to view and purge HSM event log data.
-For full details on what the event log stores and how to interpret its data, please refer to "Event Log Error Types" on page 86.
+See "Event Log Error Types" on the next page for a complete list of possible error code values that may be recorded in the event log.